ts-statscript/microbenchmark/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License
+## Licence

-This project is licensed under the MIT License.
+This project is licensed under the MIT Licence.